 I think that’s where this story shines.
 It doesn’t immediately delve into the romance, even though you must admit the sexual tension is there.
 And their meet up, even if still not so probable, was realistic.
 And the rest of the characters, even if they can be a lot, are there to really support characters and bring the whole thing to life.

 That, and the feelings that this story coaxed out of me.
-All the feels.3 Of course there will be complications with romance that started out from friendship.
+All the feels. ((I apologize for my Tumblr-speak again.
+You should be used to this by now.))
+Of course there will be complications with romance that started out from friendship.
 When you get hurt, can you ever go back?

 One of the perks of joining a writing workshop is having access to my classmates’ works in progress.
 And I got to read The Real Score‘s progress while Tanglao still had it on Figment.
 And I kept refreshing the page if she had anymore, just so I could find out if something happens.